Tadeusz Isakowicz-Zaleski: Lustration of Polish Clergy

-In 2005, during the 25th Anniversary Celebrations of Solidarity, Zaleski was tipped off that there was a pre-1989 secret police file on him in Krakow.
+In 2005, during the 25th Anniversary Celebrations of Solidarity, Zaleski was tipped off that there was a pre-1989 secret police file on him in Kraków.
 By then, under new Polish law, one could view one's own file, as well as those who informed on you.
 He sought permission from the IPN (Institute of National Remembrance) to study the documents.
-Subsequently he found some five hundred pages of material on himself alone, names of fellow priests who had allegedly spied on him, and also a video of himself being gagged and beaten by thugs.
-He was swiftly able to identity several clergymen who had informed on him.
+Subsequently, he found some five hundred pages of material on himself alone, names of fellow priests who had allegedly spied on him, and also a video of himself being gagged and beaten by thugs.
+He was swiftly able to identify several clergymen who had informed on him.
 Most crucially, evidence suggested that four figures who had risen to bishop status by 2005 were themselves past informers.

 In February 2006, Zaleski came up with the idea of revealing the names of priests from the Archdiocese of Kraków who had been secret informers of the Communist secret service.
-As he himself had been victimized by Communist agents, he obtained access to his files, kept by the Institute of National Remembrance, as an injured party.
-Thus, he appealed publicly for all the priests who had served as secret agents for the Security Service to step forward and reveal themselves, causing a furor.
+As he had been victimized by Communist agents, he obtained access to his files, kept by the Institute of National Remembrance, as an injured party.
+Thus, he appealed publicly for all the priests who had served as secret agents for the Security Service to step forward and reveal themselves, causing a furore.

 In August of the same year, Zaleski revealed that he had sent letters to priests registered as secret collaborators.
-His activities were harshly criticized by the Krakow Curia and Zaleski received an order from his superiors to refrain from making public statements about this subject.
+His activities were harshly criticized by the Kraków Curia and Zaleski received an order from his superiors to refrain from making public statements about this subject.
 Cardinal Stanisław Dziwisz stated that Isakowicz-Zaleski had received a permit to conduct research exclusively into the repression that he himself faced under communism.
-Dziwisz condemned his "irresponsible and harmful" activities in a public letter, warned him to stop "throwing accusations", and finally ordered him to be silent Eventually Dziwisz gave his permission for Zaleski to notify the clergymen before he identified them and allowed them to comment.
+Dziwisz condemned his "irresponsible and harmful" activities in a public letter, warned him to stop "throwing accusations", and finally ordered him to be silent.
+Eventually Dziwisz gave his permission for Zaleski to notify the clergymen before he identified them and allowed them to comment.

 Nevertheless, Zaleski persisted saying that the church "must repent for the misdeeds of compromised priests".
 He told the Wprost Weekly, that in the fall of 2006 he was in a personal crisis and considered resigning from the priesthood.
-His research in the secret police files showed that 39 Krakow priests had collaborated with the regime.
+His research in the secret police files showed that 39 Kraków priests had collaborated with the regime.
 Four of them were now bishops.
 "The whole tragedy is that the church had 16 years to take care of the problem, and it didn't do a thing", stated Zaleski, adding that the Church "didn't want to hurt the pope, but actually, more harm was done by keeping silent".